microsoft/code-with-engineering-playbook/ml-fundamentals/ml-feasibility-study.md

 ### Possible outcomes

-If this process does not produce sufficient evidence, aligned to the pre-determined performance measures and business impact, to support the hypothesis that this problem can be solved using ML
+If there is not enough evidence to support the hypothesis that this problem can be solved using ML, as aligned with the pre-determined performance measures and business impact

 * We reject this hypothesis and the feasibility study fails
-* May scope down the project without ML, if applicable
+* We may scope down the project without ML, if applicable
-* May look at re-scoping the problem taking into account the findings of the feasibility study
+* We may look at re-scoping the problem taking into account the findings of the feasibility study
-* Assess the possibility to collect more data or improve data quality
+* We assess the possibility to collect more data or improve data quality

-If this process does produce sufficient evidence to support the hypothesis that this problem can be solved using ML
+If there is enough evidence to support the hypothesis that this problem can be solved using ML

 * We accept this hypothesis and the feasibility study passes
 * We produce a feasibility summary document which details each stage of the feasibility study, outcomes and recommendations on how to proceed